 Built and designed by Sonos, the Play:1 is what I would call an extremely tight box.
 In fact, it feels far tighter than the Play:3, with absolutely no space wasted.
 This is further reflected in the Play:1’s weight (4lbs), which feels very solid in the hand.

-On the back is an Ethernet cord for those seeking a hardwired option, though to take advantage of the wireless aspect, you’ll need a Bridge.
+On the back is an Ethernet port for those seeking a hardwired option, though to take advantage of the wireless aspect, you’ll need a Bridge.
 Adjacent to that is a 1/4″ screw for mounting the Play:1.
 And finally, on the bottom there is the power connection, which is neatly tucked away and includes its own cord management.

 The top of the Play:1 features the company’s familiar set of controls.
 However, the Mute button, which exists on the Play:3 and Play:5, has been replaced with a play/pause button.
 So now instead of muting the speaker, it can play or pause music in the entire group.
 And going forward, this functionality has been extended to all existing speakers.

 Allow me to be candid, and say that Sonos is not for the audiophile.
-Sound is compressed, and while few, especially those with less discerning ears (i.e those born into a generation of Pandora) will be hard press to tell, it’s certainly a step down from CD quality.
+Sound is compressed, and while few, especially those with less discerning ears (i.e those born into a generation of Pandora) will be hard press to tell, it’s certainly a slight step down from CD quality.
 However, and as the saying goes, you won’t know what you’re missing until it’s gone.

 As mentioned, pairing two Play:1 speakers into a pair will improve both the sound field and the sound quality.
 And needless to say, adding a sub will provide more gusto, though it’s a bit of overkill given the Play:1’s relatively low price, size and versatility.